 As time moves forward, further away from the 70’s, the ever growing graffiti movement takes new forms and tackles new grounds.
-With huge events like Pow Wow, Mural Festival and Art Basel, to name a few, we’ve come a long way from neighborhood scribbles to masterful murals that span the length of a 30 floor high-rise.
+With huge events like Pow Wow, Mural Festival and Art Basel, we’ve come a long way from neighborhood scribbles to masterful murals that span the length of a 30 floor high-rise.

-Though many legendary places like Five Points have succumbed to modern urban development, there are tons of really fresh Halls-Of-Fame scattered all over the 50 States.
+Though many legendary halls of fame in America such as Five Points have succumbed to modern urban development.
+There are tons of really fresh Halls-Of-Fame scattered all over the 50 States.
 Here is a short list of some of the best walls you can find.

 1. Venice Graffiti Walls, Venice Beach.

 You’ve seen it in graff vids, on youtube, in movies and thousands of photos.
-It’s probably one of the most legendary spots because it’s right in the middle of America’s most famous and exciting stretches of sand.
+It’s probably one of the most legendary halls of fame in America because it’s right in the middle of the USA’s most famous and exciting stretches of sand.https://www.instagram.com/p/BUx3GowD6yN/

 2. Writerz Block, San Diego